shakemurasan/erd-keeper/README.md

-# FreshERD
+# ErdKeeper

-FreshERD is a gem that outputs ER diagram by setting yaml.
+ErdKeeper is a gem that outputs ER diagram by setting yaml.

 The output of ER diagram is realized by wrapping call of [rails-erd](https://github.com/voormedia/rails-erd).